-There are quite a few different features within this game so here’s a quick overview of the different modes:
+There are quite a few different features within this game so here’s a quick overview of the different modes.
+Check out the full details of Rocksmith 2014 here.

 Learn a song